 Located inside a replica of a World War I French farmhouse, the restaurant sits overlooking Montgomery Field Airport and is packed full of military memorabilia, antique farm implements, and aviation relics.
 The interior is cozy and romantic, with huge stone fireplaces, masses of hanging green plants, dark wood paneling, beamed ceilings, and old airplane wings hanging over the dining area.
 There are even headphones at some of the tables for diners to listen to the FAA control tower.

-On warm evenings and at lunchtime you can sit outdoors on a grassy embankment at umbrella topped tables and be surrounded by an old model airplane, an army jeep, and a duck pond.
+On warm evenings and at lunchtime, you can sit outdoors on a grassy embankment at umbrella topped tables and be surrounded by old model airplanes and an army jeep.

 About 94th Aero Squadron

 The 94th Aero Squadron was one of the first American fighter squadrons to see combat service.
 It scored more victories than any other American squadron during the First World War.
 With such famous names as Rickenbacker, Lufbery, James Norman Hall and others, it became the most famous unit of early American airpower.

 The World War One aviator had to have the greatest of courage.
 When his frail machine broke up or caught fire, he usually fell thousands of feet to his death.
 He flew during a time when the full color of chivalry appeared and the skies of France saw mounted warriors bearing heraldic markings ride forth for individual combat.

 Honor and valor were respected by both sides, and the victor toasted the vanquished.
 This is the spirit and the atmosphere we have tried to recreate for your dining pleasure.